ChuckPa/PlexDBRepair/README.md

   C. Database is malformed - No Backups
     1. (3)  Check   - Confirm either main or blobs database is damaged
-    2. (5)  Repair  - Salavage as much as possible from the databases and rebuild them into a usable database.
+    2. (5)  Repair  - Salvage as much as possible from the databases and rebuild them into a usable database.
     3. (6)  Reindex - Generate new indexes so PMS doesn't need to at startup
     4. (99) Exit